-At June 30, 2014, the Company had working capital of approximately \$42.4 million, after raising approximately \$40.7 million through the sale of common stock in an underwritten public offering and approximately \$4.9 million upon the exercise of previously issued warrants.
-In addition, in July 2014, the Company raised approximately \$7.2 million through the sale of common stock in a registered direct public offering (see Note 8).
+At September 30, 2014, the Company had working capital of approximately \$43.4 million, after raising approximately \$40.7 million through the sale of common stock in an underwritten public offering, \$7.2 million through the sale of common stock in a registered direct offering and approximately \$5.4 million upon the exercise of previously issued warrants.
 Management believes that the Company has sufficient funds to meet its research and development and other funding requirements for at least the next 12 months.
 The Company expects that cash used in operations for research and development will increase significantly over the next several years.
 In the event the funding obtained is not sufficient to complete the development and commercialization of its current product candidates, the Company intends to raise additional funds through equity or debt financing.
 If the Company is unsuccessful in raising additional financing, it will need to reduce costs and operations in the future.